peternguy/peternguy/README.md

 ### What I'm working on

-- website for a dance team to optimize communication with clients.
+- website for a dance team
 - WebGL

 ### Academic